 Compare the differences between double hung vs. single hung windows.
 Choosing a double hung or single hung window will come down to 4 essential factors.
 Often, people focus solely on the energy efficiency of a window, but that should not be the only consideration.
 When purchasing windows, you want to ensure the windows you’re getting will meet your requirements.

-- Operating sashes: Double hung windows have two sashes that move up and down.
-A single hung window.
+Double hung windows have two sashes that move up and down.
+A single hung window features one operational sash.
 Double hung windows make cleaning the top sash easier.
-Harvey double hung windows have sashes that both tilt in, so you’re able to more easily clean inside and out; and for easy sash replacement if something smashes through the glass.
+Harvey double hung windows have sashes that both tilt in for easy cleaning inside and out; and for easy sash replacement if something smashes through the glass.

-- Cost: Single hung windows tend to cost less than double hung windows.
+Single hung windows typically cost less than double hung windows.
 Mainly because they contain less moving parts and are easier to manufacture.
-Installation is often cheaper for a single hung window; there are fewer moving parts, whereas a double hung requires more work to assure energy efficiency.
+Installation is often cheaper for a single hung window; there are fewer moving parts, whereas a double hung requires more work to ensure airtightness.
 Sometimes builders choose a single hung window to cut down on the cost of their project.
 If you hire a window installer, be sure to ask which type of window you are buying.

-- Ventilation Control: Single hung windows provide ventilation control only by the amount you open or close the bottom sash.
+Single hung windows provide ventilation control only by the amount you open or close the bottom sash.
 So, it makes sense that single hung windows offer less ventilation than double hung windows.
 In contrast, double hung windows allow the top sash to ventilate hot air and the bottom sash to circulate the air.
 The in-and-out ability provides more ventilation and versatility.